hyperledger/fabric/docs/source/samples.rst

 Look at the names for each image; these are the components that will ultimately comprise our Hyperledger Fabric network.
-You will also notice that you have two instances of the same image ID - one tagged as "x86_64-1.0.0-rc1" and one tagged as "latest".
+You will also notice that you have two instances of the same image ID - one tagged as "x86_64-1.0.0" and one tagged as "latest".

-.. note:: Note that on different architectures, the x86_64 would be replaced
+.. note:: On different architectures, the x86_64 would be replaced
           with the string identifying your architecture.

 ..
 Licensed under Creative Commons Attribution 4.0 International License